iotaledger/chronicle.rs/README.md

 ## Future work

-- Add more examples and documentations
+- Add more examples and documentation
 - Add more test cases
 - Add more field tests
+- Allow Chronicle to solidify transactions
-- Enhance the data model of chronicle to enable efficient transaction lookup for a specific `tag`
+- Enable efficient transaction lookups by the `tag` field
 - Use stable published events from IOTA nodes for transaction storing

 ## LICENSE

 (c) 2019 - IOTA Stiftung

 IOTA Chronicle is distributed under the Apache License (Version 2.0).